 |Registration on-site:||300,- USD|

-Please not: Participation at this (bianual) ILLA conference is the condition to become or to continue a ILLA membership for the next two years (more details).
+Please note: Participation at this (biannual) ILLA conference includes an ILLA membership for the next two years (more details).

 Organizer/Host and Contact